danshumaker/drushu-vagrant/README.md

 * Drushu-theme: My own simple (seven based) drupal theme.
 * Drushu-profile: A small collection of modules that I commonly use.

+# Installation Time:
-The installation takes approximately 16 minutes depending on your internet download speed.
+The installation takes approximately *16 minutes* depending on your internet download speed.

 You should be able to use the site at this url: